 - Low / decreased energy levels

 Why do we think that worrying about something is important?
 Most of the time worrying helps us to think about the potential outcome and be prepared for it.
 The problem with this approach is that we start to think about the potential negative scenario all the time.

 According to quantum physics theory, everything in the universe is an infinite field vibrating consequentially.
 Everything consists of the electron field where electrons and other particles have localized vibrations in the field.
 The entire universe is made of fields that play a vast, subatomic symphony.

 When it comes to experiencing a range of emotions, the same vibration process applies to our energy field.
 This experience is often described as living in “the world of mirrors” where the projected feelings and emotions create a new reality and reflect it back to us.

-As the Law of Attraction states, when you focus on something you don’t need, you are going to get what you don’t need.
-The reality will respond to your focus, and whatever you are focusing on will become part of your reality, whether you want it or not.
-No thought, word or action goes unnoticed.
+According to the Law of Attraction, when you focus on something you don’t need, you are going to get what you don’t need.
+Reality will respond to your focus, and whatever you are focusing on will become part of your reality, whether you want it or not.
+No thought, word, or action goes unnoticed.
 Whatever we project into our lives becomes our reality.

 How Bad Habits Develop

-The negative thinking becomes a habit that is hard to get rid of.
-We constantly worry about something that might happen to us by justifying and validating the feelings of worry.
+Negative thinking becomes a habit that is hard to get rid of.
+We constantly worry about something that might happen to us by justifying and validating our feelings of worry.
 But in reality, it could be just a product of our thinking.

 Imagine someone with a terminal illness, for example.
 When they believe they are not going to recover or there is no hope left for them, they are not focusing on a solution to their problem.
 They create their version of a negative reality instead.